 In our information-driven world, almost every college major now requires a course in statistics to enable students to make sense of this wealth of data.
 Many STEM, business and social science fields also require calculus, so this course combines the critical topics in precalculus, trigonometry and statistics in a unified way to give students a broad platform to launch their post high school studies.
-Following the completion of this course, students will be well positioned to take college level or AP courses in statistics or calculus as well as taking the SAT II Subject Test Math I and Math II.
+Following the completion of this course, students will be well positioned to take college level or AP courses in statistics or calculus.
 We will begin with an introduction to statistics, then functions and finally trigonometry.
 The course will alternate between the three topics, then integrate all three towards the end.

 Topics included are:

 - Statistics: measures of central tendency and spread of data